-VCE Vet in Schools - Business
+VCE VET in Schools - Business

-This is a two-year program which is usually studied throughout VCE, but it can also be started iin Year 10.
-Enables a student to gain VCE units, as well as the Certificate II in Business.
+This is a two-year program which is usually studied throughout VCE, but it can also be started in Year 10.
+It enables a student to gain VCE units, as well as the Certificate II in Business Administration that is normally studied at a TAFE Institute.